Unionville, winners of the 2007 Jan E. Wendland

 What do you get when you combine the low-impact aerobic workout of cycling,

-the challenge of a racket sport, and the camaraderie of a team
+the challenge of a racket sport, and the camaraderie of

-sport?
+a team sport?
 Bicycle Polo!

-Polo is thought to be the oldest team sport known
+Polo is thought to be the oldest team sport

 A Unique Combination: Cycling, Racket Sport, and Team Sport

-Bicycle polo combines three key elements: cycling,
+Bicycle polo combines three key elements:

-The picture above was taken at the 2001 World
+The picture above was taken at the 2001

-Jean-Mickaël Languille, doing a wheelie while defending against
+Captain, Jean-Mickaël Languille, doing a wheelie while

-picture on a certain other website, this one was taken during actual
+clearly posed wheelie picture on a certain other website, this one

 Bicycle Polo: More Fun Than You've Ever Had on a Bike

-Cycling is one of the best forms of aerobic exercise
+Cycling is one of the best forms of aerobic

 Mountain biking is also great fun, and the risks involved are part of